Intercession: In the early Church

 According to Lionel Swain, of St. Edmund's College, Ware, St. Paul believed intercession to be one of the most important aspects of faith and praying life, as praying for others is a recurring theme in his works.
 For St. Paul, prayer serves as a means to acknowledge God's power.
 Intercessory prayer also acts as a way for the Apostle to "share in... the Father's redemptive love".
 Paul believed that prayer transformed the person doing the praying, as much as the one being prayed for, which creates a stronger bond between him and God.

 Prof. Dr Johannes van Oort, Professor Extraordinarius in the Department of Church History and Church Polity of the Faculty of Theology at the University of Pretoria, South Africa, adds that, in addition to praying for wisdom, the early church was very much involved with different charismas, one of which being healing.
 Praying for other people's illnesses was another way that intercessory prayer was important in the early church, as healing was a sign of "the power of God's Kingdom".
 This gift of healing is specifically mentioned, among the other charismata, as a sign of being a true Christian by Irenaeus of Lyons in his text, Against Heresies.

-A very powerful intercessory prayer scripture in the Bible is Bible Verse James 5:16: Pray for each other so that you may be healed.
-The prayer of a righteous person is powerful and effective.